Department of Art

 Please note: Students who do not pass the portfolio review will be able to resubmit the following semester.
 However, if students fail more than once, they will be unable to progress in the department of art and may be asked to transfer to another department or UW college or complete an art minor.
 Portfolio evaluation will occur once in each of the fall, spring, and summer semesters.

 Art Concentrations.
 In choosing art electives, students (in consultation with their department adviser) may select from a full range of art course work either broadly based or with concentration in the areas of painting, drawing, printmaking, sculpture, ceramics or graphic design.
-In the Humanities/Fine Arts Distributed Major degree program, students may declare a concentration in art history.
+In the Humanities/Fine Arts Distributed Major degree program.
 In the B.F.A. degree program, students may declare a concentration in drawing, painting, printmaking, sculpture or ceramics.